-In addition, the achievement of a target rate of return on net assets will also be a criterion, consisting of three 1year calculations, each year having weighting.
+In addition, for the 2018 and 2019 performance-based equity awards, the achievement of a target rate of return on net assets, consisting of three 1-year calculations, each year having equal weighting, is also a criterion.

 Clawback Policy

 In 2014, the Board of Directors instituted an Executive Compensation Clawback Policy whereby the performance-based compensation of the Company's executive officers is subject to clawback provisions in the event of fraud or intentional illegal conduct which requires the restatement of the Company's financial results.
 A copy of this policy is posted on the Company's website at www.ruger.com.